seb-slowik/Future-Avalanche-Board-1/Libero_Projects/README.md

 | MIV_ESS_APBSLOTF_BASE            | 0x7F00_0000   | 0x7FFF_FFFF    |
 | SRAM/TCM                         | 0x8000_0000   | 0x8000_7FFF    |

+The peripherals in this design are located at the following addresses.

 | Peripheral    | Address       |
 | ------------- |:-------------:|
 | CoreUARTapb   | 0x7000_1000   |